1st Supervisor: Prof Tony Gee, King’s College London

 - To measure the efficiency and expand the capability of this labelling process to a range of natural and unnatural amino acids, and peptides.

-The candidate for this position should have a strong background in synthetic organic or inorganic chemistry and desirably some experience working with short-lived radionuclides.
+The candidate for this project should have a synthetic chemistry background.

 - A. Pekošak, U. Filp, A. J. Poot, A. D. Windhorst, Mol.
 Imaging Biol.
 (2018) 20:510–532

 - A. Sun, X. Liu and G. Tang; (2018) Front.
 Chem.
 5:124.